MicrosoftDocs/visualstudio-docs/docs/docker/tutorials/deploy-to-cloud.md

 You'll need to set up an Azure account if you don’t already have one.

-1. Now you can create your new ACI context, you can do this by clicking the plus button on the contexts section of the Docker pannel
+1. Now you can create your new ACI context.
+You can do this by clicking the plus button on the **Contexts** section of the Docker view.

    ![Creating your ACI context](media/createnewcontext.png)